mongodb/docs/source/includes/access-mongodump-collections.rst

 To backup all the databases in a cluster via :program:`mongodump`, a user should have the :authrole:`backup` role.
 The :authrole:`backup` role provides all the needed privileges for backing up all database.
-The role confers no additional access, in keeping with the policy of :ref:`least privilege`.
+The role confers no additional access, in keeping with the policy of :term:`least privilege`.

 To backup a given database, a user must have read access on the database.
 Several roles provide this access, including the :authrole:`backup` role.